What is a Writing Coach? [And Do You Need One?]

 A writing coach is a trained professional who helps you improve your writing skills and complete a writing project such as a book.
 While there are many types of writing a writing coach can help you with, most writing coaches concentrate on one in particular.

-To understand what a writing coach is, its important to understand what coaching is in the first place.
+To understand what a writing coach is, it’s important to understand what coaching is in the first place.
 According to the International Coaching Federation (ICF), "Coaching is partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential."

 Because they're similar professions, it's easy to confound coaching, mentoring, and consulting.
 While consultants provide clients with answers and resources, coaches seek to help clients find the answers and resources within themselves.
 Mentors, meanwhile, pass down their personal experiences through a more personal relationship.